 Mooroolbark College was established in 1973 and is located approximately 40 kilometres east of Melbourne.
-We have approx. 1100 students enrolled from Grade 7 to 12 and100+ school staff members including a school nurse, a wellbeing coordinator, counsellor and mental health practitioner.
+We have approximately 950 students enrolled from Grade 7 to 12 and 120+ school staff members including a first aid officer, a wellbeing team including wellbeing coordinator, counsellor and mental health practitioner.

-Our school is increasingly culturally diverse with 17% of families having a language background other than English (LOTE), with the largest LOTE group being Hakka Chin.
+Our school is increasingly culturally diverse with 25% of families having a background language other than English (LBOTE), with the largest LBOTE group being Hakka Chin.
 The school also has a small but important Indigenous community.
 We are proud of our diversity and inclusive school community.